 Despite Google’s advice, if you do decide to use this tool, Google suggests you really take your time to do the necessary research in order to use it correctly.
 Otherwise you may be doing your site more harm than good.

-- The second step is to upload the list of links you have just created.
-To do this simply go to the Google Disavow Links Tool page, select your website, click “Disavow Links” and then click “Choose File.”
+Then upload the list of links you have just created.
+To do this simply go to the Google Disavow Links Tool page, select your website with the dropdown, click “Disavow Links” and then click “Choose File.”

 Google does not guarantee that all disavow requests will be honored.
 For those that are, it could be several weeks to months before your site is re-indexed in the search engines without these spam links.